cnpem/ssc-cdi/docs/source/install.rst

 Installation
 =============

-The prerequisite for installing ssc-cdi is ``Python 3``.
-It can be done using the ssc-cdi ``git`` repository.
+This package requires Python3 and CUDA.

-The following Python packages need to be installed:
+Besides standard Python packages, the following need to be installed:

-    - numpy
-    - scipy
-    - matplotlib
+    - SharedArray
-    - h5py
+    - tqdm
     - scikit-image

-Furthermore, the following **ssc** packages must also be installed.
+Furthermore, sscCdi makes us of other **ssc** packages.
+Make sure to have all of them installed as well.

     - sscPtycho
     - sscPimega